Pediatric Orthopedic Surgeons treating Coxa Vera

 • Improved quality of life: By reducing pain, improving mobility, and correcting deformities, surgery can help to improve a person’s overall quality of life.

-It is important to note that surgery is not always necessary for coxa vera.
+It is important to note that surgery is not always necessary for coxa vara.
 Therefore, the decision to undergo surgery is ultimately a personal one that parents should make in consultation with their doctor.

 Checkups

-Children should frequently get checked following surgery until their growth is finished since the deformity can come back regardless of the osteotomy technique.
+Children should frequently get checked following surgery until their growth is finished, since the deformity can come back regardless of the osteotomy technique.
 Enhancing the H-E angle to less than 38 degrees can reduce the likelihood of recurrence.
-Many children with coxa vera also have concomitant femoral hypoplasia and limb-length disparity, which both need watching and may eventually necessitate limb-length equalization.
+Many children with coxa vara also have concomitant femoral hypoplasia and limb-length disparity, which both need watching and may eventually necessitate limb-length equalization.
 This requires monitoring in addition to looking for recurrence of the varus deformity.
 The functional results of surgical correction are frequently poor to fair, and residual gait abnormalities are frequent, according to long-term research.

 Bottom Line